The Montero Family Serving college students in Japan with Cru

 • About 40% of Japanese university students experience "difficulty in living".
 This includes self-distress and dissatisfaction with society.
 Others also feel burdensome to others and lack a sense of belonging, leading to suicidal ideations.

-• Hikikomori - adolescents and young adults who completely withdraw from society and stay at home for months or years (About 1.46 million across Japan in April 2023)
+• Hikikomori - adolescents and young adults who completely withdraw from society and stay at home for months or years (About 1.46 million across Japan as of June 2025)

 • Friday night Student Impact meeting